youknowone/ring/docs/quickstart.rst

 **Ring** includes common cache storage supports. `Memcached` is one of the popular cache storage. `Memcached` itself is out of the Python world.
 You must install and run it to let your python code connects there.
-Because `Memcached` is very popular, it is well-packaged on most of the platforms.
+Fortunately, because `Memcached` is very popular, it is well-packaged on most of the platforms.
 Check how to install it on your platform.

-:note: ``apt install memcached`` for Debian/Ubuntu. ``yum install memcached``
+:note: For example, ``apt install memcached`` for Debian/Ubuntu.
-       for CentOS/RHEL ``brew install memcache`` for macOS with Homebrew_.
+    ``yum install memcached`` for CentOS/RHEL. ``brew install memcache`` for macOS with Homebrew_.

 Once you installed it, do not forget to start it.